-Manuel Portela is Assistant Professor with Habilitation in the Department of Languages, Literatures and Cultures, University of Coimbra.
-He holds a PhD in English Culture (2001) and Habilitation in English Literature (2010).
-He was an FCT post-doctoral scholar at the Institute for Advanced Technology in the Humanities (IATH), University of Virginia (2008), and visiting scholar at the English Department, University of Maryland College Park (2016).
-He has taught in several undergraduate (Modern Languages, Art Studies, Information Science) and graduate programs (MA in English and American Studies; MA in Poetry and Poetics; MA in Curatorial Studies; and PhD in Materialities of Literature).
+Manuel Portela is Full Professor in the Department of Languages, Literatures and Cultures, School of Arts and Humanities, University of Coimbra.
+He holds a PhD in English Culture (2001) and Habilitation [Agregação] in English Literature (2010).
+He was an FCT post-doctoral scholar at the Institute for Advanced Technology in the Humanities (IATH), University of Virginia (2008), and visiting scholar at the English Department, University of Maryland (2016).
+He has taught in several undergraduate - Modern Languages, Art Studies, Information Science - and graduate programs - MA in English and American Studies, and FCT PhD in Materialities of Literature, which he coordinates.
 He was Director of the University Theatre (TAGV) between 2005 and 2008.
-He is a researcher at the Centre for Portuguese Literature at the University of Coimbra.
-He is also a team member of the research project "PO-EX ’70-’80: A Digital Archive of Portuguese Experimental Literature" (CECLICO, University Fernando Pessoa, 2010-2013), and principal researcher of the project "No Problem Has a Solution: A Digital Archive of the Book of Disquiet" (CLP, University of Coimbra, 2012-2015).
+He is a researcher at the Centre for Portuguese Literature at the University of Coimbra, where he coordinates the "Digital Mediation and Materialities of Literature" research group (2014-2020).